 - An expanded version of a submission to the annual Norman Fost Award for the Best Medical Student Bioethics Essay contest

-Note: Owing to limited faculty capacity, POD-B candidates should not expect to complete the required Bioethics Research Paper as a Shapiro Research Project with bioethics faculty.
+Note: Owing to limited faculty capacity, POD-B candidates should not expect to complete the required Capstone Bioethics Research Project as a Shapiro Research Project with bioethics faculty.
 Students interested in using the Shapiro program to undertake the POD-B research project should connect with prospective Shapiro mentors early in Phase 1 to explore this possibility.
 If one might seek POD-B credit for a Shapiro project whose mentor is not a member of the Bioethics faculty, it is a good idea to run the project by the POD-B directors first.

 Students interested in the Path of Distinction in Bioethics are encouraged to participate in the program throughout medical school.
 Students are encouraged to submit a Notice of Intent through the online application system* during Phase 1.
 This will ensure they are added to messages, announcements and reminders that are sent to the Bioethics Learning Community.
-The completed research project and an application documenting the completion of all POD-B requirements must be submitted by April 15 of graduation year.
+The completed research project and an application documenting the completion of all POD-B requirements must be submitted by March 15 of graduation year.

 Standard Application Timeline